|1||Ghaziabad, Uttar Pradesh|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Guwahati air is currently 1 times above the WHO annual air quality guideline value
+PM2.5 concentration in Guwahati is currently 5 times the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|